hiyaryan/simoc-python/minimal_reader/readme.md

-If you change the Docker file or the docker compose file, make sure to run docker stop CONTAINER_NUMBER docker rm CONTAINER_NUMBER
+If you change the Docker file or the docker compose file, make sure to run docker stop CONTAINER_NUMBER docker rm CONTAINER_NUMBER docker image rm IMAGE_NUMBER --force

 This version uses privileged mode and host mode.
-Instead of using privileged mode, there is a way by modifying cgroup.
-There are also probably a few extra unneeded dependecies to be simplified away in the Dockerfile.
+Instead of using privileged mode, there is a way by modifying cgroup in the docker-compose file.

-A reset delay is added that delays the script start due to the use of native Linux driver for the MCP2221.
+If there are issues with the native Linux driver for the MCP2221, the reset delay set to 20 should fix that, but running this containe on an Ubuntu 20 machine with the driver overridden seems to work without the reset delay.

+The current version of the docker-compose file may be redundant to have the /dev/ttyACM0 as wel ass /dev:/dev if the sensor always shows up on ttyACM0

+The network_mode: host and the /run/udev/control volume may be necessary to recognize if the sensor is disconnected and reconnected but further testing may be necessary to verify this.